-4.2 UPPER BOUNDS FOR DELTA UNKNOWN.
 Now we consider the model in which delta is unknown.
 Fix any of the four possible fault models.
-We show that, if there is a t-resilient protocol in the basic model, then there is one in the model in which delta is unknown.
+We show that if there is a t-resilient protocol in the basic model, then there is one in the model where delta is unknown.
 Let algorithm A work for the basic model.
 As before, we define A' from A so that every execution of A' is a simulation of an execution of A.

-Let $R_r = N + r$.
+Let $R_r = N+r$.
 Each processor in A' divides its steps into groups so that its rth group contains exactly R_r steps.
 As before, the processor uses each group to simulate its own actions in a single round of algorithm A. Thus, the processor uses the first N steps of group r to send its round r messages to the N processors, one processor at a time, and uses the last r steps to perform Receive operations.
 The round r state transition is simulated at the last step of group r.
-Again, each processor always attaches a round identifier (number) to messages, and any message sent during a round r that arrives late during some round r' > r is ignored.
+Again, each processor always attaches a round identifier (number) to messages, and any message sent during a round r which arrives late during some round r' > r is ignored.

 Now consider any run e' of A', and assume that the communication bound Δ holds in e'.
-As before, it is easy to define a corresponding run e of A. The number of steps in e' that are allotted for the simulation of any round $r \geq \Delta$ is sufficient to allow all messages that are sent during round r to get received.
+As before, it is easy to define a corresponding run e of A. All processors which are correct in e' are also correct in e, and the types of faults exhibited by the faulty processors are the same in both cases.
+Moreover, the number of steps in e' which are allotted for the simulation of any round $r \ge \Delta$ is sufficient to allow all messages which are sent during round r to get received.
 Thus, e is an allowable run of A (with Δ as its GST round).
 Since A is assumed to be a t-resilient consensus protocol for the basic model, consensus is eventually reached in e, and so in e', as needed.

-By applying this transformation to Algorithms 1-3, we obtain Algorithms 1^2-3^2 , respectively, and immediately obtain the following result:
+By applying this transformation to Algorithms 1-4, we obtain algorithms 1^2-4^2 respectively, and immediately obtain the following result.

-THEOREM 4.2.
-In the model in which processors are completely synchronous $(\Phi = 1)$ and communication is partially synchronous (delta is unknown), claims (a)-(c) of Theorem 4.1 hold for Algorithms 1^2 - 3^2 , respectively.
+Theorem 4.2.
+In the model in which processors are completely synchronous ($\Phi = 1$) and communication is partially synchrononous (delta is unknown) claims (a)-(d) of Theorem 4.1 hold for algorithms 1^2 - 4^2 , respectively.